B-Mohammed2/canvas/README.md

 Then I should be able to draw freehand on the canvas using my mouse or touch input.

 Scenario 2: Undo and Redo Actions
-Given that I have made changes to the canvas,
+Given that I have draw somthing on the canvas,
-When I click the "Undo" button,
-Then the previous action should be undone, reverting the canvas to its previous state.
+When I click on "Undo" button,the previous action should be undone and revert the canvas to its previous state.
-And when I click the "Redo" button,
-Then the undone action should be restored, bringing the canvas back to the modified state.
+And if I click on "Redo" button,the undone action should be restored, bringing the canvas back to the modified state.

 Scenario 3: Erasing
 Given that I am on the canvas page,